ansible-network/networking-docs/README.md

 # AnsibleNetworkingDocs
-A repo containing a the important public docs for ansible networking team
+A repo containing a the important public docs for ansible networking